platypusllc/analytics/README.md

-# Platypus Tools #
+# Platypus Analytics #

-Python library for Platypus systems.
+Python library for Platypus data analysis.

  >:warning: This library is currently under development!
 Some of the functionality in the library may be incomplete or untested.